 There may be timing gates to take times if part of the task must be evaluated for time precision or for speed.
-The task may finish with an outlanding.

 A series of headings to follow or lines drawn on a map or a description of the procedure to draw them.